How to Plan a Small Bathroom Remodel for Maximum Impact

 - Compact Sinks: Choose pedestal or wall-mounted sinks to create an airy, open feel.

 Pro Tip: Use multipurpose fixtures, like mirrors with built-in storage or shower doors with towel racks, to maximize functionality.
+For related planning details, compare Shower and Tub Seattle.

 Use Light Colors and Reflective Surfaces